lazlop/SemanticModelBuilder/src/semantic_mpc_interface/templates/rules.md

 map name to the name of the template_name.

 We build upon these conventions to simplify use of surveys, code to assemble templates, etc.

+For survey generation, optional parameters will get their own surveys since their cardinality is unkown (maybe)